Ordre des Administrateurs Agréés du Québec

 The Ordre des administrateurs agréés du Québec (English: Chartered Administrators Order of Quebec) (Adm.A.) is a professional Order mandated by the Government of Quebec (Canada) to regulate the practice of the "Administrateurs agréés" (English: Chartered Administrators).

 Under article 37i of the Quebec Professional Code, Adm.A. may exercise the following professional activities: participate in the establishment, management and management of public bodies or enterprises, determine or remake their structures as well as coordinate and control their production or distribution methods and their economic or financial policies and provide advisory services in these matters.

 The head office of the "Ordre des administrateurs agréés du Québec" is located in Montreal.

-Titles Adm.A., CMC and Pl.Fin.
+Titles Adm.A. and CMC

 The Professional Code of Quebec provides that the "Administrateurs agréés" (Chartered Administrators) shall practice a profession in a reserved capacity in Quebec.
 Only the "Administrateurs agréés" registered on the Ordre board are permitted to use the title of "Administrateur Agréé" (Adm.A.) or "Certified Management Consultant" (cmc) if they hold a valid license to this end.
-The OAAQ also administers the title of "Financial Planner" (Pl.Fin.) for its members who are the bearer, under an agreement between the OAAQ and the AMF (Autorité des marchés financiers).